JSa1987/JMRI-docker/README.md

 ## Overview

-Containerized installation of Java Model Railroad Interface (https://www.jmri.org/).
-The light-weight desktop environment accessible from the browser with NoVNC is based on [piopi/docker-desktop](https://github.com/piopi/docker-desktop).
+Containerized installation of Java Model Railroad Interface (https://www.jmri.org/) with a light-weight desktop environment accessible from a web browser via NoVNC (based on [piopi/docker-desktop](https://github.com/piopi/docker-desktop)).

 ## Usage

 The image comes with noVNC to allow the user to view the desktop environment running JMRI within their browsers.
 You will be able to access the noVNC windows at [http://localhost:6901](http://localhost:6901) or use your VNC viewer with `localhost:5901`.
-JMRI WebServer and WiThrottle are enabled in the default configurations.
+The JMRI WebServer and WiThrottle are enabled in the default configurations.
 These are accessible respectively at [http://localhost:12080](http://localhost:12080) and `hostname:12090`.

 ![](/screenshots/Capture.png)
 *noVNC view of the Container running JMRI*